mattermost/docs/source/scale/elasticsearch.rst

 .. important::

-  - Mattermost v9.11 adds support for `Elasticsearch v8 <https://www.elastic.co/guide/en/elasticsearch/reference/current/elasticsearch-intro.html>`__ as well as `Opensearch <https://opensearch.org/>`_ (Beta).
+  - Mattermost v9.11 adds support for `Elasticsearch v8 <https://www.elastic.co/guide/en/elasticsearch/reference/current/elasticsearch-intro.html>`__ as well as beta support for `Opensearch <https://opensearch.org/>`_.
-  - Mattermost also supports Elasticsearch v7.17+.
-We recommend upgrading your Elasticsearch v7 instance to v8.x.
+  - Mattermost supports Elasticsearch v7.17+.
+However, we recommend upgrading your Elasticsearch v7 instance to v8.x.
 See the `Elasticsearch upgrade <https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html>`_ documentation for details.
+  - If you're using AWS Elasticsearch, you must:

-  - AWS Elasticsearch v7.10.x customers only: The official Elasticsearch v8 client only works with Elasticsearch version v7.11 or later.
-We recommend that customers using AWS Elasticsearch v7.10.x upgrade to `AWS Opensearch <https://aws.amazon.com/opensearch-service/>`_ for future compatibility.
-See the `AWS Amazon Opensearch upgrade <https://docs.aws.amazon.com/opensearch-service/latest/developerguide/version-migration.html>`_ documentation for details.
+    - Upgrade to AWS Opensearch for future compatibility.
+Refer to the `Opensearch upgrade <https://docs.aws.amazon.com/opensearch-service/latest/developerguide/version-migration.html>`_ documentation for details.
-  - Additionally, see the Mattermost :ref:`Elasticsearch backend type <configure/environment-configuration-settings:backend type>` configuration setting documentation for additional requirements and recommendations.
+    - Shut down the Mattermost server and update the Mattermost ``ElasticsearchSettings.Backend`` configuration setting value from ``elasticsearch`` to ```opensearch``` manually or using :ref:`mmctl <manage/mmctl-command-line-tool:mmctl config set>`.
+This value cannot be changed using the System Console nor changed dynamically while the server is running.
+See the Mattermost :ref:`Elasticsearch backend type <configure/environment-configuration-settings:backend type>` documentation for additional details.
+    - Restart the Mattermost server after updating the configuration setting value.
+    - Disable "compatibility mode" in Opensearch.

 2. Set up Elasticsearch with ``systemd`` by running the following commands: